japila-books/spark-sql-internals/docs/spark-sql-OnHeapColumnVector.md

 # OnHeapColumnVector

-`OnHeapColumnVector` is a concrete link:spark-sql-WritableColumnVector.adoc[WritableColumnVector] that...FIXME
+`OnHeapColumnVector` is a concrete spark-sql-WritableColumnVector.md[WritableColumnVector] that...FIXME

 `OnHeapColumnVector` is <<creating-instance, created>> when: